-Term Definition Advisor An advisor is one person of a student's choosing and cost who may accompany a student throughout the conduct process.
-They may consult with the student but not speak on the student's behalf or participate actively in the process.
+TERM DEFINITION Advisor An advisor is one person of a student's choosing and cost who may accompany a student throughout the conduct process.
+They may it but not speak on the student's behalf or participate actively in the process.
 Aggravating Factors An aggravating factor is information, used during sanctioning (i.e., after a violation has been determined to have occurred), that may increase the sanction.
 Some factors may include but are not limited to a student's past conduct record and the nature and severity of the behavior and its impact.
 Appeal An appeal is a written request for review of a hearing and findings, based on specific grounds.
 Appellate Officer An appellate officer is an employee of Virginia Tech, external to the Office of Student Conduct staff, designated by the Vice President of Student Affairs to review and respond to appeals.
 Charge(s) A potential violation of the Student Code of Conduct.
-Complainant Any individual who has reported a potential violation of the Student Code of Conduct .
-In cases involving gender-based violence that are referred by Title IX,
+Complainant Any individual who has reported a potential violation of the Student Code of Conduct.
+Conduct Officer or Hearing Officer A conduct or hearing officer is an individual designated by the Director of Student Conduct to adjudicate cases involving allegations of conduct violations.